 4. I knew I should have done better.

 Lesson learned: After this early discovery, not one of my books has ever escaped re-publishing.
-I have often changed covers, modified and corrected the text, and even changed titles.
+I have often changed book cover design, modified and corrected the text, and even changed titles.
 A self-published book can always be improved.